ctrich/Lost-Island-Bot/README.md

 # Ark Server Discord Bot
-This bot displays how if the server is online or offline and how many people are currently playing.
+This bot displays if the server is online or offline and how many people are currently playing.
 The \'!\<server name\>\' command displays an embedded message in discord chat with more server information.